 Shift workers suffer from fatigue, sleep deprivation, sleeping disorders like insomnia or sleep apnea, and increase their risk of developing other health problems.
 Many of these issues stem from the disruption to circadian rhythm.
 Working for a living in these occupations comes with risks and disadvantages.
 Lack of sleep and the negative impacts this has on health is one of the occupational hazards.

-The unfortunate reality for those in occupations requiring shift work is that the effects on disrupted sleep are indeed harmful to individual health.
+The unfortunate reality for those in occupations requiring shift work is that the effects of disrupted sleep are indeed harmful to individual health.
 The body’s biological clock and circadian rhythm, which control clock dependent alerting and the body’s sleep drive, do not function as normal when you are awake at night and sleep is needed during the day.
 The changes the body faces when these systems are distorted are great and can lead to many serious short- and long-term health concerns.

 If you aren’t getting enough good sleep, you put your physical health at risk and may see weight gain and fatigue as short-term consequences, and long-term health may be affected as well.
 There is a strong correlation between shift work and the development of conditions like obesity, cardiovascular disease, diabetes, ulcers and other stomach problems, and depression.
-Poor sleep’s effect on individual functioning also extends to having direct harmful effects on family and social life, performance at work, and other daily activities like driving, that can have dangerous consequences to the driver, other people in the vehicle, as well as other motorists on the road.
+Poor sleep’s effect on individual functioning also extends to having direct harmful effects on family and social life, performance at work, and other daily activities like driving, which can have dangerous consequences to the driver, other people in the vehicle, as well as other motorists on the road.

 What can shift workers do to compensate for poor sleep?

-Some solutions that shift workers have found to compensate for lack of sleep because of an irregular sleep schedule include napping, diet and exercise, guided meditations and mindfulness training, as well as utilizing sleep aide systems to improve the quality of sleep that they get, when they can get it.
+Some solutions that shift workers have found to compensate for lack of sleep because of an irregular sleep schedule include napping, diet, and exercise, guided meditations, and mindfulness training, as well as utilizing sleep aide systems to improve the quality of sleep that they get when they can get it.
 These tools can help mitigate the harmful effects of a poor sleep schedule, but they do not cancel them out.

 For those considering occupations requiring shift work or for those who already work these types of schedules, planning for a future with more regular daytime work hours may be crucial for maintaining a healthy lifestyle.